Hôtel de Ville, Neuilly-sur-Seine: History

 On 27 November 1919, following the First World War, the town hall was the venue for the signing of the Treaty of Neuilly-sur-Seine.
 The treaty, which was signed by Bulgarian King, Boris III, and Bulgarian Prime Minister, Aleksandar Stamboliyski, required Bulgaria to cede certain territories to the allied powers.
+The artist, Gustave Louis Jaulmes, painted a fine mural for the ante-room to the Salle du Mariages (wedding room) in 1939.

 During the Paris insurrection on 19 August 1944, part of the Second World War, a German tank climbed the steps and entered the town hall to recover several German troops who had been arrested and were being held by the French Resistance.
 The German Army eventually regained control but 11 members of the French Resistance were killed in the fighting.
 This was just a week before the liberation of the town by the French 2nd Armoured Division, commanded by General Philippe Leclerc, on 25 August 1944.

 Activists opposed to Algerian independence, acting on behalf of the Organisation armée secrète, detonated a plastic bomb in a telephone booth on the ground floor of the town hall on the afternoon of 24 April 1961.
 Nobody was hurt.

 A statue of the agronomist, Antoine-Augustin Parmentier, was relocated from the square in front of the town hall to Place Parmentier in October 2023.
 It was replaced by a statue of the engineer, Jean-Rodolphe Perronet.